The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Keith Haring's lithograph, See No Evil Hear No Evil Speak No Evil (1989), is estimated to be worth between £1,400 and £2,150.
-This artwork has shown consistent value growth, with an average annual growth rate of 10%.
-This work has an auction history of two sales since its entry to the market in September 2018.
-The hammer price over the past five years has ranged from £1,300 in October 2020 to £1,300 in October 2020, demonstrating the value stability of this piece.
+The value of Keith Haring's See No Evil Hear No Evil Speak No Evil (unsigned), a lithograph print from 1989, is estimated to be worth between £1,400 and £2,150.
+This artwork has shown consistent value growth, with an average annual growth rate of 9%.
+This is a popular work, having been sold twice since its entry to the market in September 2018.
+Over the past five years, the hammer price has ranged from £1,200 in October 2019 to £1,360 in March 2020.
 The edition size of this artwork is not currently available.

 Meaning & Analysis